“Ma'am, I am not receiving the appropriate reply protocol from them.”

 His face was sour.
 You think he’d get used to me, but he always seemed frustrated by my decisions.
 He knew what this meant.
 “It’s the Bebek.”
 Probably the only person in the whole fleet that did.

 Oh, the Santra mission.
 I remember it so well.
 So far, my biggest moment of glory.
-It was what took us from a mere patrol ship to explorer vessel, much to the disgust of the admiral.
+It was what took us from a mere patrol ship to explorer vessel, much to the disgust of the Admiral.
 Even if I have no definitive proof, I have this gut feeling that Admiral Vanelli did not think a woman could helm an explorer ship.
 What do I care, he’s a jerk anyway.

 Did I want the Kokeshi, my very first commission, to be an explorer vessel?
 Hell, no. I wanted it to be a battlestar.
 I dreamed of making the Kokeshi into a battlestar.
 Having the proton cannons and those adorably destructive photon torpedoes attached to the hull.
 I wanted it to become the next Matryoshka.
 I have a picture of the Matryoshka beside my bed, and one day I’ll get us there.
 But I’ll take explorer for now.
 At least we get to travel around.
 Doing rounds was driving me crazy with boredom, and I was hitting the bottle way too often.
 I’m not doing that anymore.
 Not all the time, anyway.
 Plus, I get to work with Araujo.
 So, all in all, a win.

 I know what he’s afraid of.
 The Bebek has been close to the warped field of Kurabo V, even if it didn’t penetrate it.
 There’s a few differences about this dirty little planet.
 It’s the venus flytrap of planets.
 Not only the atmosphere is unlivable and will instantly burn humans worse than a beginner chef would burn a piece of sirloin, it also has a protective warped field around it that attracts metal like nothing you’ve seen before.
 Magnetic doesn’t even begin to describe it.
 And if you get to escape, the field has already wrapped any bodies that came in contact and changed them.
 How they’re changed depends.
-We’ve seen a ship’s crew overrun with bleeding diarrhea and instant rust of the hull, another one where people had their eyes erased from their faces, but the ship was untouched.
+We’ve heard of a ship’s crew overrun with bleeding diarrhea and instant rust of the hull.
+On another one, people had their eyes erased from their faces, but the ship was untouched.
 Few ships have gone into the warped field, and even fewer have returned.
 For obvious reasons, we try to prevent this from happening.
 The Bebek hasn’t gone into it.
 They were close, but not in there.
 So, no harm done.
 Probably.

-“Sir, you’d better be at the docking point when they open the doors.
+“Captain, you’d better be at the docking point when they open the doors.
 You know how the landing crew can be.”

 Araujo was always reminding me of the terrible choices I’ve had for crew.
 I didn’t pick them, well, not most of them.
 They were assigned to me when we were a patrol ship, and most had just remained.
 I trust them as far as I can throw them.
 And I’m very weak, when it comes to physical feats.
 I’m fast, but I’m weak.